-According to a medical journal of Renal Injury Prevention kidney disease due to high blood pressure and diabetes.
-If you have a family history of kidney failure or your age is older than 60, then it mandatory that you need to get tested for kidney disease annually.
+According to the medical journal of Renal Injury Prevention kidney disease is due to high blood pressure and diabetes.
+If you have a family history of kidney failure or your age is older than 60, then it is mandatory that you need to get tested for kidney disease annually.

 - improper use of medication

 All these are major causes of kidney disease.

 So you never knew from the outside what happens in your body.
 But if you notice certain possible signs that will let you know that you may have kidney disease.